 Q: How much to open an account?

-A: To open an account, TD Ameritrade & Schwab require $250, and E*Trade & Vanguard both require at least $1,000.
-First time investments in fund selections must meet initial fund minimums (mostly $3,000 at Vanguard, although one Vanguard fund has a $1,000 minimum, the Star Fund).
+A: TD Ameritrade does not have an account opening fee or minimum balance requirement.
+You may be required to meet minimum initial contributions for particular funds however.
+Schwab and Vanguard also require first time investments in certain fund to meet initial fund minimums (mostly $3,000 at Vanguard, although one Vanguard fund has a $1,000 minimum, the Star Fund).
 Once you have opened your account and met the initial minimum for a particular fund, you may thereafter invest less than the initial minimum.

 Q: Do I have to the ability to alter the amount I contribute at any time?

 Q: Where do I send contribution or rollover checks?